Simple app with authorization and session management

 If you want to run the example, clone DataKernel and import it

 as a Maven project.
+Check out branch v3.0.
 Before running the example, build the project (Ctrl + F9 for IntelliJ IDEA).

 Open AuthLauncher class and run its main() method.

-Then open your favourite browser and go to localhost:8080.
+Then open your favorite browser and go to localhost:8080.
 Try to sign up and then log in.
 When

 logged in, check out your saved cookies for session.
 You will see the following content: My saved object in session.